kesthers/ExampleHTML5AudioStreaming/README.md

 ok = [audioSession setCategory:AVAudioSessionCategoryPlayback error:&setCategoryError];
 ```

+How to add AVFoundation Framework
+ - Click on Project at left table
+ - Click on "Build Phases" on right table
+ - Click on "Link Binary With Libraries"
+ - Click "+"
+ - Find needing framework and click "Add"

 *It is also important to note that background audio does* **not** *work in the iOS Simulator...* **only** *on an actual device*

 ## License